-Employees should not behave in a manner which would call into question their motivation or intentions.
+Employees are responsible for their own actions and behaviour and must avoid acting in a manner which would lead any reasonable person to question their motivation or intentions.

 During the course of their work Employees should ensure they do not:

-- Provide false / misleading information - Destroy or alter information / records without proper authorisation - Withhold information or conceal matters which they could reasonably be expected to have disclosed - Misrepresent the School or their position - Accept or offer any form of bribe / inducement or engage in any other corrupt working practice
+- Provide false / misleading information - Destroy or alter information / records without proper authorisation - Willfully withhold information or conceal matters which they could reasonably be expected to have disclosed - Misrepresent the School or their position - Accept or offer any form of bribe / inducement or engage in any other corrupt working practice

 Should an Employee become aware of any conduct on the part of a colleague which raises concerns regarding health and safety, safeguarding or criminal activity - they have a duty to disclose this.
-Allegations concerning fraudulent, dishonest or corrupt practices or the falsification or withholding of information